MaksymV17/JS_1_lab/README.md

-# Що робить програма?
+# What is this program?
-Цей проект реалізує базові операції на TypeScript, включаючи арифметичні функції, роботу з масивами, класами, асинхронними операціями та замиканнями. Він також демонструє роботу з об'єктами, інтерфейсами, рекурсією та різними методами обробки даних. Програма містить приклади обчислень, маніпуляцій з масивами та об'єктами, а також роботу з промісами та асинхронними функціями.
+This project implements basic TypeScript operations, including arithmetic functions, working with arrays, classes, asynchronous operations, and closures.
+It also demonstrates working with objects, interfaces, recursion, and various data manipulation techniques.
+The program contains examples of calculations, manipulations with arrays and objects, as well as work with promises and asynchronous functions.

-# Опис роботи:
+# Job description:
-### Функції:
+### Functions:
-1) sum(a: number, b: number): number – повертає суму двох чисел.
+1) sum(a: number, b: number): number – returns the sum of two numbers.
-2) multiply(a: number, b: number): number – повертає добуток двох чисел.
+2) multiply(a: number, b: number): number – returns the product of two numbers.
-3) isEven(num: number): boolean – перевіряє, чи є число парним.
+3) isEven(num: number): boolean – checks if the number is even.
-4) isOdd(num: number): boolean – перевіряє, чи є число непарним.
+4) isOdd(num: number): boolean – checks if the number is odd.
-5) greet(name: string): string – повертає привітання з переданим ім'ям.
+5) greet(name: string): string – returns a greeting with the giv

 **Масиви:**
-*   `numbers `: масив чисел від 1 до 10.
+* `numbers `: an array of numbers from 1 to 10.
-*   `evens`: масив парних чисел, отриманих з масиву numbers.
+* `evens`: an array of even numbers obtained from the numbers array.
-*   `odds`: масив непарних чисел.
+* `odds`: array of odd numbers.
-*   `evens `: масив, у якому кожне число з масиву numbers помножено на 2.
+* `evens `: an array in which each number from the numbers array is multiplied by 2.